-The Testing and Disability Service Center administers the COMPASS, a computerized placement test, for entrance testing.
-The entrance exams required for specific admission classifications are outlined on the following five pages.
+The Testing Center administers the COMPASS, a computerized placement test, for entrance testing.
+The entrance exams required for specific admission classifications are outlined in the "Admission Requirements by Classification" section.
 Applicants should check the college website for available testing dates and times.
-Students take scheduled admissions tests on a first-come, first-served basis, so applicants should arrive early to the test site.
+Students take scheduled admissions tests on a firstcome, first-served basis, so applicants should arrive early to the test site.